ElectricxYT/ElectricxYT/README.md

 ## Objective

 My goal is to join a Security Operations Center (SOC) as a Tier 1 Analyst and gain hands-on experience as a cybersecurity professional.
+I'll accomplish this by starting with IT to gain the necessary fundamental knowledge/experience to succeed in cybersecurity.

 ## Skills